Superman/Aliens

-Superman/Aliens is an American comic book limited series about a battle between the superhero Superman and the aliens created by H. R. Giger (a.k.a. the Xenomorphs), from the Alien film series.
-The writers use the plot device of Superman's powers temporarily diminishing-due to him being in a location with a distinct lack of yellow sunlight that his body requires to give him his powers-to make the Xenomorphs a believable threat to the Man of Steel.
+Superman/Aliens is an American comic book limited series about a battle between the superhero Superman and the Xenomorphs from the Alien film series.
+The writers use the plot device of Superman's powers temporarily diminishing-due to him being in a location with a lack of sunlight that his body requires to give him his powers-to make the Xenomorphs a believable threat to him.

 Creative team on this miniseries: story and layout art by Dan Jurgens, with finished art by Kevin Nowlan.
-It was published by Dark Horse Comics in unison with DC Comics from July 1995-September 1995.
+It was published by Dark Horse Comics in unison with DC Comics from July to September 1995.

 Plot

-Accompanying Doctor Cheryl Kimble—the head of Lexcorp's space division—on the investigation of an incoming probe as part of Lexcorp's attempts to improve its public image, Clark is shocked to discover that the pod's transmissions are a Kryptonian distress call.
-Making contact with the pod, Superman receives a telepathic transmission of a city that survived the destruction of its planet and is now running out of resources.
+Accompanying Cheryl Kimble—the head of Lexcorp's space division—on the investigation of an incoming probe as part of Lexcorp's attempts to improve its public image, Clark is shocked to discover that the pod's transmissions are a Kryptonian distress call.
+Making contact with the pod, Superman receives a telepathic transmission from Argo City, which survived the destruction of its planet and is now running out of resources.
 Taking a ship to investigate the city—which is located far from any sun, causing his powers to fade the longer he remains—Superman discovers a small group of unconscious survivors and sends them back to the Lexcorp satellite in his ship.
 Further exploration puts him against an Alien, but his depleted powers allow the creature to wound him before he is rescued by Kara, another survivor of the city, who explains that the Aliens came from an abandoned freighter containing an Alien Queen that crashed on Argo years ago.

 Back on the Lexcorp satellite, the chestbursters (immature Xenomorphs) hatch from the hosts that Superman sent back, leaving Doctor Kimble determined to capture and analyse them while Lois Lane is forced to face an Alien in the hangar, only just managing to force the Alien into space by opening the airlock while she hides in the ship.
-As Kimble witnesses two of the remaining chestbursters "hatch," Lois torches the infants with a spray can and a match, but she and Kimble are forced together to escape the last, full-grown Alien as it begins to tear the satellite apart.
+As Kimble witnesses two of the remaining chestbursters "hatch", Lois torches the infants with a spray can and a match, but she and Kimble are forced together to escape the last, full-grown Alien as it tears the satellite apart.